darauble/Locus-Map-DIY/README.md

 Script also patches Osmosis to use up to 8 GB of PC memory.
 You can edit the script and force MapsForge plugin to store temporary data on the disk, but make sure you have enough space on your `tmpfs`.
 Maybe it's in the RAM too?

-Country of Lithuania is quite small, it's PBF file is just around ~150 MB.
+Country of Lithuania is quite small, its PBF file is just around ~150 MB.
 So if Osmosis spits OutOfMemory error for your bigger country, either give more heap space (by editing osmosis/bin/osmosis file), or set MapsForge to use disk.

 If all goes well, this script needs to be executed only once.
 Tools are left on the disk and reused later.